4.3.3 Instalments Paid by Direct Credit

 When a direct credit exemption ends the Secretary may require bank account details to be provided by the individual.
 If the individual fails to comply with this requirement within 28 days, the Secretary may determine the individual is not entitled to be paid FTB for any day that the determination was in place.

-Act reference: FA(Admin)Act section 7A(4) Exemption from bank account requirement, section 26A Secretary's power to require bank account details, section 27A Variation of instalment entitlement determination…
+Act reference: FA(Admin)Act section 7A Bank account details or statement to be provided for claims…, section 23 Payment of FTB by instalment, section 26A Secretary's power to require bank account details, section 27A Variation of instalment entitlement determination…